ObjectivePathology/zif/README.md

 ZIF comes in two flavors: Baseline and Advanced.
 Baseline is intended for easy implementation and wide compatibility, while Advanced takes inspiration from the more comprehensive TIFF Extensions subset to allow SubIFDs, simultaneous zoomable, focusable, and time-series data, and more advanced codecs.
 All forms of ZIF can be created and used with [**libTIFF**](http:/libtiff.maptools.org)&nbsp;v.4.0 and later, and other libraries supporting BigTIFF.

-## Why no "standard" TIFF 6.0 support?
+## Why is there no "standard" TIFF 6.0 support in ZIF?
 Since all zoomable images require tiles, many zoomable images are larger than the 64K&nbsp;&#10005;&nbsp;64K, 4&nbsp;GB TIFF&nbsp;6.0 limits, and since for browser interoperability either JPEG or PNG codecs unsupported by baseline TIFF are required, even with a 32-bit TIFF&nbsp;6.0 Part&nbsp;2 zooming implementation almost no existing software could read or write most images anyway; so to keep ZIF implementations simple and future-focused, only BigTIFF containers are permitted.

 ##  Common Specifications, Baseline and Advanced